s-marton/explanations-for-neural-networks-by-neural-networks/README.md

 lambda_dataset_size | 5,000  | number of samples per polynomial
 lambda_dataset_size | 50,000  | number of trained lambda-nets used for the training of I-Net (interpretation_dataset_size <= lambda_nets_total))
 noise | 0  | noise level
+interpretation_net_output_monomials | 5 | max number of monomials contained in the polynomial predicted by the I-Net (usually equals the sample_sparsity)